PowerMops/powermops-site/src/routes/pmops/Lesson-10.md

 `</blockquote>`

-Normally you won\'t need to worry about what\'s going on with the return stack, but when there is an error however, it\'s usually very useful to know what the program was executing when the error occurred.
+Normally you won't need to worry about what's going on with the return stack, but when there is an error however, it's usually very useful to know what the program was executing when the error occurred.
 Mops will try to help you do this, however, by reporting errors as we saw in the error message above.
-Let\'s look at it again:
+Let's look at it again:

 `<code>' twindow .</code>`\
 `&nbsp;`\